TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### Evaluation:
 ---
 Evaluation of your sound designs will be done as follows: <br>
 Normal players (players with vision) will test your sound design while wearing a blindfold.
+The total number of players testing your sound design is not static, but rest assured it will not be a very small number, like 3,4, etc. If the total number of sound designs is over 5, the sound designs will go through the Pre-Screening process and the top 5 will be selected.
+The top 5 will then go through the screening process.
+If the number is 5 or lower, the pre-screening process will be skipped.<br>

+Pre-screening:
+- 2 human players will play against each other for one round using the sample sound design.
+The replay of the same round will be played using all the sound designs submitted (all videos will be of the same match but different sound designs).
+- A sound aesthetic survey will be conducted targeting general respondents (students from Ritsumeikan University).
+The result of this survey will determine the top 5 sound designs.

+Screening:
-The total number of players testing your sound design is not static, but rest assured it will not be a very small number, like 3,4, etc. The blindfolded players will play against a [weak AI](../SampleAI/MctsAi65) (a weak form of [MCTS AI](http://www.ice.ci.ritsumei.ac.jp/~ftgaic/Downloadfiles/2018_Sample_AIs.zip)), the reason for the AI being weak is that these players are not visually impaired and are not used to playing a game blindfolded.
-Each player will play against the AI 3 games (3 rounds per game, with initial HP of 400 and the maximum round time of 60 seconds) for a sound design, and the score will be calculated by health point (HP) difference between the player and the AI, in relative to the HP difference when playing without being blindfolded.
-After the play, they will be asked to complete a sound aesthetic survey.
+- The blindfolded players will play against a [weak AI](../SampleAI/MctsAi65) (a weak form of [MCTS AI](http://www.ice.ci.ritsumei.ac.jp/~ftgaic/Downloadfiles/2018_Sample_AIs.zip)), the reason for the AI being weak is that these players are not visually impaired and are not used to playing a game blindfolded.
+- Each player will play against the AI 3 games (3 rounds per game, with initial HP of 400 and the maximum round time of 60 seconds) for a sound design, and the score will be calculated by health point (HP) difference between the player and the AI, in relative to the HP difference when playing without being blindfolded.
+- In case the Pre-screening process is skipped, After the play, they (the players) will be asked to complete a sound aesthetic survey.
 The results of this survey will also be counted in the final score of your sound design.
-Apart from the blindfolded players.
-[Our sample blind deep-learning (DL) AI](../SampleAI/Deep%20Learning%20AI) will play the game against the same weak MCTS AI, also 3 games for each sound design.
-The sample blind DL AI's learning curve, win-lose ratio, and HP difference will be used in the total score.
+-  [Our sample blind deep-learning (DL) AI](../SampleAI/Deep%20Learning%20AI) will play the game against the same weak MCTS AI, also 3 games for each sound design.
+-  The sample blind DL AI's learning curve, win-lose ratio, and HP difference will be used in the total score.
 In the end, the sound design with the highest overall score will win. <br>

 ### Installation Guide: